Rotary dial: History

-Despite their lack of modern features, rotary dials occasionally find special uses, particularly in industrial equipment.
+Despite their lack of modern features, rotary dials occasionally find special uses.
 For instance, the anti-drug Fairlawn Coalition of the Anacostia section of Washington, D.C., persuaded the phone company to reinstall rotary-dial pay phones in the 1980s to discourage loitering by drug purchasers, since they lacked a telephone keypad to leave messages on dealers' pagers.
 They are also retained for authenticity in historic properties such as the U.S. Route 66 Blue Swallow Motel, which date back to the era of named exchanges and pulse dialing.

 Function

-To dial a number, the user inserts a finger into the corresponding finger hole and rotates the dial clockwise until it reaches the finger stop.
-The user then pulls out the finger, and a spring in the dial returns the wheel to the resting position.
-During the period of return, the dial operates electrical contacts that break the line current to the exchange a different number of times for each digit on the dial.
+For dialing a digit of the telephone number, the user inserts a finger into the corresponding finger hole and rotates the dial clockwise until the finger reaches the finger stop.
+The user then releases the finger wheel by pulling the finger from the hole.
+A spring around the dial shaft rotates it back to the rest position.
+During the period of return, the dial operates electrical contacts that break the electrical continuity of the local loop, and interrupt the current flow a certain number of times for each digit marked on the front of the dial.

-The number of pulses sent for each digit depends on the type of dial system used, which have traditionally varied by country, or by the manufacturer of the telephone system.
-For example, Sweden uses one pulse to signal the number zero, and ten pulses to signal the number nine.
-In Finland, where many phones were of Swedish manufacture, one pulse signaled number 1, and ten pulses number zero.
+The number of pulses sent for each digit is defined by the type of dial system in use.
+The encoding has traditionally varied by country, or by the manufacturer of the telephone system.
+For example, Sweden used one pulse to signal the number zero, and ten pulses to signal the number nine.
+In Finland, where many telephones were of Swedish manufacture, one pulse signaled digit 1, and ten pulses 0.
 New Zealand used ten pulses minus the number desired; so dialing the digit 7 produces three pulses.
-In Norway, the North American system with the number 1 corresponding to one pulse was used, except for the capital, Oslo, which used the same "inverse" system as in New Zealand.
+In Norway, the North American system with the digit 1 corresponding to one pulse was used, except for the capital city, Oslo, which used the same "inverse" system as in New Zealand.
 The sequencing of the digits on the dial varies accordingly.

-Rotary dials have no redial feature; the entire number must be dialed for every attempted call.
-Additionally, the time it took to dial a number depended on how far the dial had to travel to return to the resting position.
-A phone number that had digits that required larger numbers of pulses could be tedious to use, by comparison.